Simple linear attention language models balance the recall-throughput tradeoff: Abstract

 \section{Abstract}

 Recent work has shown that attention-based language models excel at \textit{recall}, the ability to ground generations in tokens previously seen in context.
 However, the efficiency of attention-based models is bottle-necked during inference by the KV-cache's aggressive memory consumption.
 In this work, we explore whether we can improve language model efficiency (\textit{e.g.} by reducing memory consumption) without compromising on recall.
 By applying experiments and theory to a broad set of architectures, we identify a key tradeoff between a model's \textit{state size} and recall ability.
 We show that efficient alternatives to attention (\textit{e.g.} H3, Mamba, RWKV) maintain a fixed-size recurrent state, but struggle at recall.
 We propose ${\sysname}$ a simple architecture combining linear and sliding window attention.
-By varying ${\sysname}$ window size and linear attention feature dimension, we can dial the state size and traverse the pareto frontier of the recall-memory tradeoff curve, recovering the full quality of attention on one end and the small state size of attention-alternatives on the other.
-We train language models up to $1.3$b parameters and show that ${\sysname}$ matches the strongest sub-quadratic models (\textit{e.g.} Mamba) in perplexity and outperforms them on real-world recall-intensive tasks by 6.22 accuracy points.
-Implementations of linear attention are often less efficient than optimized standard attention implementations.
-To make ${\sysname}$ competitive, we develop IO-aware algorithms that enable $24\times$ higher throughput on language generation than FlashAttention-2, when generating 1024 tokens using $1.3$b parameter models.
+By varying ${\sysname}$ window size and linear attention feature dimension, we can dial the state size and traverse the Pareto frontier of the recall-memory tradeoff curve, recovering the full quality of attention on one end and the small state size of attention-alternatives on the other.
+We train language models up to $1.3$b parameters and show that ${\sysname}$ matches the strongest sub-quadratic models (\textit{e.g.} Mamba) in perplexity and outperforms them on real-world recall-intensive tasks by 10.36 accuracy points.
+We further develop IO-aware algorithms that enable {\sysname} to provide $24\times$ higher throughput on language generation than FlashAttention-2, when generating 1024 tokens using $1.3$b parameter models.
+Overall, {\sysname} expands the Pareto frontier of the throughput-recall tradeoff space beyond prior architectures.